 She is the Curator of Vertebrate Zoology at the Tasmanian Museum and Art Gallery in Hobart and has curated several major exhibitions as well as working directly with the collections.
 She is particularly interested in the historical aspects of collection development.

 Cameron Muir is a Postdoctoral Research Fellow (APDI) at the Fenner School of Environment & Society, Australian National University.
-His research interests include histories of agriculture and food production, science and place, and biology and biological thought.
+He is the author of The Broken Promise of Agricultural Progress: An Environmental History (Routledge 2014).
+His research interests include histories of agriculture and food, science and place, and biology and biological thought.
 In 2010 he won the Griffith REVIEW Emerging Writers’ Prize for non-fiction.
+In 2013/14 he was a Fellow at the Rachel Carson Center in Munich.
 Read some of his essays at Griffith REVIEW: ‘Feeding the world’ and ‘Marrying health and agriculture’, and at Inside Story.
 He is currently serving on the Reference Panel for the One River Project, a Centenary of Canberra project that will engage with scientists, traditional owners, artists and communities to create local events, debate, films and a range of other activities across the Murray-Darling Basin and in Canberra throughout 2013.

 Dr Chris O’Brien is an Historian and Post-Doctoral Researcher with the Northern Research Futures Collaborative Research Network (CRN) based at the Research Institute for Environment and Livelihoods (RIEL), Charles Darwin University (CDU), Darwin and affiliated with ANU’s Centre for Environmental History.
 On July 13 Chris was awarded a PhD in History from ANU for his thesis A Clockwork Climate: An Atmospheric History of Northern Australia.
 In addition to converting his thesis into a book, Chris is working on a history of weather and climate across the Indonesian Maritime Continent and the Arafuru/Timor region, post 1600 CE, tentatively called Chasing the Winds.
 Chris’ research interests include weather, climate, oceans, modern scientific and environmental knowledge, northern Australia, southern Asia and time.